 No, I don’t?

-I 100% understand, however, going back to the original question, so you realized that you’re a great songwriter at the time you were working on the first Argent album.
+I 100% understand.
+However, going back to the original question, you realized that you were a great songwriter when working on the first Argent album.
 That’s when you get the idea?

 Yeah.
 I thought– because “Liar” was a hit, and they took “Liar.”
 And people were saying– then I had “Liar” and “Schoolgirl” on an A and B-side.
 They had all those songs on there, but two of my songs were the A and B-side in the States at one time.
 So, you tend to– and I just loved it, Marko.
 I loved it.
 And it wasn’t the case of doing it for money.
 If you like something, you just do it.
 I love playing.
 I love playing the guitar, I love playing the keyboard and stuff, and I love going to the studio.
 It’s a playground, isn’t it?
 I mean, the world is a playground when you find a passion.
 It makes sense.
 The world makes sense when you find a passion, right.
 Most people don’t find passion.

-If the world found passion if the individuals found passion, each person, they never find it, so they settle doing a job to pay the bills, to pay the mortgage, so they never get that– you know, this is a playground.
+If the world found passion, if the individuals found passion, they never find it, so they settle doing a job to pay the bills and pay the mortgage, so they never get that– you know, this is a playground.
 This world is a playground.
-If you have a passion, you wake up every day, look forward, I look forward to getting up, picking up the guitar and going in into where my piano’s situated, play the piano, go into the studio, work with my son in his studio, or you come and do something like this.
+If you have a passion, you wake up every day, look forward, I look forward to getting up, picking up the guitar and going in into where my piano’s situated, playing the piano, going into the studio, working with my son in his studio, or you come and do something like this.
 God, it’s a passion.
 It’s a passion, and then it’s a playground.
 And that’s what the world is.
 It’s a playground.

 I have one question about your solo career.
-You left Argent in 1974 and pursued a solo and song-writing career.
-Although you, later on, did several reunion shows with Argent, you never joined any other bands as a fulltime member.
-So, in your opinion, what is the most significant difference in being a solo artist or be a member of the group, like Argent?
+You left Argent in 1974 and pursued a solo and songwriting career.
+Later on, although you did several reunion shows with Argent, you never joined any other bands as a full-time member.
+So, in your opinion, what is the most significant difference between being a solo artist or being a group member, like Argent?